 There are car launches you want to go on, then there are car launches you simply have to be on.
 When Jaguar sent out invitations to their latest launch – a two day trip to St Tropez in southern France, it certainly had the location box ticked.
-Promise of testing their new XE model increased interest, but it was the day two test of their latest vehicle from their special vehicles division that sealed the deal.
+The promise of testing their new XE model increased interest, but it was the day two test of their latest vehicle from their special vehicles division that sealed the deal.

 The itinerary kicked off with an early morning flight from London’s Heathrow airport to Nice, where we would pick up our vehicles for the morning – Jaguar’s newly launched XE mid-sized saloon.